Olabade Aluko

 Olabade Olatomiwo Samuel Aluko (born 1 October 2006) is an English professional footballer who plays as a full-back for club Leicester City.

 Career

 Aluko joined the youth academy of Leicester City in 2021.
-On 25 May 2025, Aluko made his professional debut for Leicester in the Premier League, coming on as an 89th-minute substitute for Victor Kristiansen in a 2-0 defeat to Bournemouth.
-On 9 June 2025, he signed his first professional contract with Leicester.
+On 25 May 2025, Aluko made his professional debut for Leicester in the Premier League, coming on as an 89th-minute substitute for Victor Kristiansen in a 2–0 away defeat to Bournemouth.
+On 9 June 2025, he signed his first professional contract with Leicester, ahead of the 2025–26 season.

+On his EFL Championship debut for Leicester on 25 November 2025, in an away game vs Southampton, Aluko was sent off within 33 minutes for a double yellow card offence.

 International career

 On 10 October 2025, Aluko made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.

 Personal life

 Born in England, Aluko is of Nigerian descent.